Emergent Chaos-Like Dynamics of Spin-Orbit Torque-Driven Magnetic Transitions: Methods

+Note that we did not attempt to arbitrarily adjust the material parameters to further match the simulation with the experiment and relied on measurements and literature values for the experimental system used.
+The only deviation from the experiment we had to include is a factor of \num{2.5} higher current densities in the simulations to achieve the same response as in the experiment.
+This might be caused by a different spin-torque efficiency in our (irradiated) material compared to literature values.

-The simulations encompassed exchange, anisotropy, stray field, DMI, and external field modules as well as a Slonczewski spin torque (SOT).
-The initial state was chosen to be empty and relaxed before applying a \SI{10}{ns} current pulse.
-This was done to account for the experimental pump-probe method that chains together many cycles during a single recorded frame, effectively averaging them and thus putting very little weight on the first initial cycle.
+The simulations encompassed exchange, anisotropy, stray field, DMI, and external field modules as well as a SOT of Slonczewski type.
+We neglect the field-like SOT and focus on the damping-like contribution, which provides the dominant driving force for skyrmion motion.
+Within the Thiele formalism, only the damping-like SOT generates an effective force, whereas the field-like torque acts as an in-plane field and does not couple to the translational mode~\cite{manchon2019current}.
+It therefore primarily modifies the spin texture without contributing to sustained dynamics in the present context.
+The initial state was chosen to be empty and relaxed before applying a 10-ns current pulse.
 After the first current pulse, the system was relaxed to find the ground state before applying the second consecutive pulse of \SI{10}{ns}.
-This second pulse constitutes an individual cycle of the pump-probe scheme.
+This second pulse constitutes an individual cycle of the pump--probe scheme.
 Finally, a third relaxation was performed to find the new relaxed state.
-Over a large range in our phase diagram in Fig.~\ref{fig:phase_diagram}d, we find relaxed states mostly consistent with the initial state of the second SOT pulse.
+This was done to account for the experimental pump--probe method that chains together many cycles during a single recorded frame, effectively averaging them, and thus putting very little weight on the first initial, nucleating cycle.
+We, thus, only refer to the second simulation cycle when comparing simulations to the experimental results.
+Over a large range in our phase diagram in Fig.~\ref{fig:phase_diagram}d, we find relaxed states mostly consistent with the initial state of the second spin-orbit torque pulse.
 However, we observed two exceptions at the boundary between the regime of magnetic fluctuations and the canting regime.
 In these cases, the system relaxed to a non-switched state when initially started in a switched state.
 We avoided this region in the experiment.